September 2022 United Kingdom mini-budget: Resignation of Truss as Prime Minister

+Subsequent events

+Following Truss's resignation

 Hunt was retained as Chancellor in Sunak's cabinet.
 On 26 October, he deferred the date of the medium term fiscal statement from 31 October to 17 November, doing so to ensure it was based on the "most accurate possible" economic forecasts.
 He also confirmed it would be "upgraded" to a full autumn statement.
 Michael Gove later wrote that the Conservative Party had "made the wrong choice" by voting for Truss and that plans to cut taxes for the wealthy had been "a holiday from reality".
 In his first media interview since losing his job as Chancellor, Kwarteng told TalkTV he had warned Truss her economic reforms were moving too fast but she had not heeded that advice: "She said, 'Well, I've only got two years' and I said, 'You will have two months if you carry on like this'.
 And that is, I'm afraid, what happened."

+Later events

 Speaking to BBC News in March 2023, Truss said that she could have communicated her plan more effectively, but had been trying to deal with serious issues: "I didn't do everything perfectly and I fully acknowledge that, but I think I tried to deal with the real issues we were facing."
+But in a February 2024 address to the Conservative Political Action Conference in the United States, she blamed what she described as "antagonism" from the establishment for her downfall.

+On 24 March 2023, the eight BBC Local Radio journalists who interviewed Truss during her premiership were awarded the prestigious BPG Jury Prize at the 2023 Broadcasting Press Guild Awards.
+BPG chair Grant Tucker described the interviews as "game-changing for Liz Truss and her doomed government".

+On 24 October 2023, the Financial Conduct Authority confirmed that the cap on bankers' bonuses, introduced in 2014, would be lifted from 31 October as part of post-Brexit financial reforms, making it one of the few announcements from the mini-budget to survive.
+On 31 January 2024, Shadow Chancellor Rachel Reeves confirmed that Labour would not reintroduce the cap if they formed a government after the next general election.
+At the election, held on 4 July 2024, the Conservatives were heavily defeated by Labour, losing over 250 seats, including several held by prominent Conservatives and cabinet ministers, such as Mordaunt, Shapps and Jacob Rees-Mogg.
+Truss also lost her South West Norfolk seat to Labour.
+The Conservatives were left with 121 seats, giving the party their worst result in their parliamentary history.

+As the party of opposition, the Conservatives sought to distance themselves from the mini-budget.
+In a speech given in June 2025, Shadow Chancellor Mel Stride said the Conservatives would "never again" put the UK's economic stability at risk by making "promises we cannot afford".

+On 13 August 2025, data published by Moneyfacts showed the average two-year mortgage rate at 4.99%, the first time it had fallen below 5% since the mini-budget.